CN3ves/DataProjects/docs/index.md

-Analyses performed by [Carlos Neves](https://www.linkedin.com/in/carlos-neves-7b6a11b5/), Bioinformatician at [FiosGenomics](https://www.fiosgenomics.com/) and Data Science mentor at [Thinkful](https://www.thinkful.com/).
+All projects are were performed by [Carlos Neves](https://www.linkedin.com/in/carlos-neves-7b6a11b5/), Bioinformatician at [FiosGenomics](https://www.fiosgenomics.com/) and Data Science mentor at [Thinkful](https://www.thinkful.com/).